akramghaleb/Route-Rider-System/README.md

 ## ☕ Support

-If you found this project helpful or inspiring, consider buying me a coffee!
+If this project helped you or inspired your own, consider supporting me with a coffee!

 [![Buy Me A Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-red.png)](https://www.buymeacoffee.com/akramghaleb)